 A router directs traffic on a network.
 If the router directs traffic between your home network and the internet, it’s considered a gateway router.
 Finally, the wireless access point is a device that provides wireless access to a wired network.

 I wanted to clarify these components because a cable modem blurs the lines of each of these individual devices.
 The device the cable company calls a cable modem is actually a modem combined with a gateway router combined with a wireless access point in one device.
 This is important to realize because we can build a better home network by making these pieces modular instead of having them all in one network device.

 Build Your Home Network

 There are a number of options when building your home network to have optimal WiFi connectivity on every floor.
 This article will detail a real-world example of building a home network.
 Then, I’ll show you what changes based on various situations.

 Let’s assume you have Xfinity Internet from Comcast.
 You live in a 3-floor house and Internet access comes into the house on the first floor.
 Your goal is to get good WiFi on all 3 floors.

 Let’s also assume you collected a couple of routers over the years, or have access to buying 3 affordable routers like the TP-Link Archer.
 As long as the routers all support gigabit ethernet, along with 802.11n and 802.11ac wireless we are in good shape (most modern wireless routers do.)
-If your routers support a slower speed than you are going to be limited by the slowest piece of networking equipment.
+If your routers support a slower speed then you are going to be limited by the slowest piece of networking equipment.